dilling/wasm-envoy-proxy/README.md

   - [x] return the required scopes for service/endpoint from auth service
   - [x] validate scopes in the envoy plugin

+### Stretch Goals
+- [] Read only partial body when parsing thrift method
+- [] Move public token fetch to a singleton service

 ## Proxy-Wasm plugin example: HTTP body

 Proxy-Wasm plugin that redacts sensitive HTTP responses.